msd495/MLSOLHACKERRANK/README.md

 Solution of machine learning problem for beginners.
 This repo consist of file which will allow beginners to start their journey with machine learning.
 Titanic kaggle solution is also there.
+Hackerrank solution of machine learning is also there.